gappuser/qryptr/README.md

 Q: How about using an epaper display instead of the Sharp display?

-A: It has been considered, but the Sharp display has a higher refresh rate and more pixels, since we need quite large QR codes to get to 240 character messages.
+A: It has been considered, but the Sharp display has a higher refresh rate and more pixels, since we need quite large QR codes to get to 299 character messages.
 The Sharp display still has low energy consumption.
 It is also very flat and easy to integrate with just a couple of capacitors.
 The Sharp display is easy to use with the U8G2 library.

 ## software

-# How to construct
+# Construction
+Place the battery and solder the wires as shown below to the pads.
 <img src="./pictures/construction1.jpeg" width="50%" height="50%">

+Place the 3d printed spacer as shown below, insert the m2 nuts with some glue.
 <img src="./pictures/construction2.jpeg" width="50%" height="50%">

+Connect the 18 pin keyboard connector as shown below, place the GM-803 camera module and connect with the 12 pin ffc connector cable.
 <img src="./pictures/construction3.jpeg" width="50%" height="50%">

+Place the screen as shown below.
 <img src="./pictures/construction4.jpeg" width="50%" height="50%">

+Solder the frontplate 18 pin connector (or order an assembled frontplate from JLCPCB), and connect it.
+Soldering can be a bit tricky.
 <img src="./pictures/construction5.jpeg" width="50%" height="50%">

+Use the m2 3mm bolts to screw the frontplate down.
 <img src="./pictures/construction6.jpeg" width="50%" height="50%">

+# How to upload software

+Connect with PC through USB, turn on device, upload arduino sketch main.ino through the arduino IDE.
+If that does not work, there is a reset button.
+Turn off the device, hold the reset button, connect with PC, release the reset button.
+Then upload the arduino sketch through the arduino IDE.